itsallah0ax/itsallah0ax/_posts/2023-06-27-htb-busqueda.md

 ## Machine Summary

+Busqueda is an easy-level box that has a webserver running a vulnerable version of the python Searchor application.
+This version is vulnerable to code injection which allows us to get a foothold on the box.
+Privlege escaltion to root is done by finding plain-text credentials for the main sudo-user on the box and then leveraging a relative-path vulnerability for the one script that user can run with sudo on the box.

 ## Reconnaissance

 To start of the box let's run rustscan and see what we find.
 Below are the results of the scan: